Yulab-ZJU/MATLAB-Utils/README.md

 ​	`mu.resampledata` Resamples data with a new sample rate.

 ​	`mu.shuffledata` Shuffle N-D matrix A along specific dimension, with each slice shuffled independently.
 It is useful when performing permutation test for correlation.
-For slice shuffled with the same order, use `shuffle`.
+For slice shuffled with the same order, use `shuffle` (in EEGLAB).

 ##### Preprocessing